moonbitlang/moonbit-course/course4/lecture4_en.md

 }
 ```

-In this example, the first `Cons` uses the number 0 to match lists starting with 0, and the second `Cons` uses a wildcard and an identifier `tl` to match remaining lists while binding the sublist to the identifier `tl` for further processing.
-The value of the current list is discarded by the wildcard.
+In this example, the branch `Cons(0, _)` matches lists starting with 0 with the literal number 0.
+The branch `Cons(_, tl)` matches other lists, while binding the sublist to the identifier `tl` for further processing.
+The head of the current list is discarded by the wildcard.

 Pattern matching for tuples and structures is just like for constructions.